RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #36

+Forgot to record my shower as well.
+Didn't have to stretch too much this morning since my legs were good.
+Was just trying to solve a programming problem.
+But that is good news.
+That means my body feels comfortable enough physically to solve problems mentally.
+Generally a physical ailment will prevent my brain from being able to focus.
+So this is a good sign.

 ## #35

 Also downed my vitamin c&d today.
 Started up a fresh water and I'm ready to jump